 If you have never made Jesus the Lord of your life, then you are separated from God by sin.
 You are the reason God sent Jesus to the cross.
 John 3:16 says, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
 God loved you so much that He gave His only begotten Son for you.

-II Corinthians 5:21 says that God made Jesus, who knew no sin, to be sin for us.
+Second Corinthians 5:21 says that God made Jesus, who knew no sin, to be sin for us.
 Sin was the reason Jesus came to earth.
-He died on the cross and went to hell for one reason: to pay the price for sin.
+He died on the Cross and went to hell for one reason: to pay the price for sin.
 Once that price was paid, Jesus was raised from the dead, triumphant over Satan; and the sin problem was taken care of.

 God does not hold your sin against you.
 The only thing keeping you from becoming a child of God is failure to turn from your present world and your present god, which is Satan, and make Jesus the Lord over your life.

 When Jesus paid the sin price for you, He was your substitute.
 Heaven has it recorded that you have been set free.
 It is as if you yourself died on the Cross 2,000 years ago.
 But that doesn’t mean you will automatically go to heaven.
 Even though God sent Jesus to pay for your sin—even though He holds nothing against you—you can still go straight to hell.
 Why?
 Because you have not made the choice to receive Jesus as your own personal Lord and Savior, to accept His sacrifice as yours.
 You have a free will.
 You have the right to choose your own destiny; God will not force you to receive salvation.
 The choice is yours.
 You can go straight to hell and God will not lift a finger to stop you.
 He did all He is going to do when He sent Jesus into the world.